Updated health screening guidance, issued April 28, 2021

 To read the DOE's document on HVAC & ventilation procedures and policies, go to: HVAC Protocols for School Reopening

-Do classroom windows have to be kept open during the cold, winter months to provide adequate ventilation?
+Do classroom windows have to be kept open to provide adequate ventilation?

 The DOE recommends increasing the circulation of outdoor air into buildings to ensure strong indoor ventilation by lowering the concentration of an airborne virus, such as the one that causes COVID-19.
 In general, if your classroom or office has operable windows, keep the windows and doors open.
 All windows do not necessarily have to be wide open, especially when it is raining, snowing or extremely cold outside.